 If you have been convicted of multiple crimes, you may be ineligible for a P visa.
 Certain convictions can also result in denial.
 For example, a conviction for drug trafficking or human trafficking would prevent your entry into the United States and make you ineligible for a P visa.

 If you are found ineligible for a P visa, you will be informed of the reason for the denial.
 In some cases, you may be permitted to submit another application.
 Hiring an attorney to help you with your visa application can be helpful in ensuring that your application is approved.
 At Serving Immigrants, Inc., we have the experience and the knowledge to help you put together a complete visa application.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.